 TRUST YOUR WORK TO EXCAVATION CHANTHIER

-DO YOU NEED A PERMIT TO DIG A DITCH?
+DO YOU NEED A PERMIT TO DIG A DITCH WITH AN EXCAVATOR?

 Before starting to dig a ditch, you have to check if it is necessary to obtain an authorization certificate from the Ministry of Sustainable Development, Environment, and Fight against Climate Change.